GaloyMoney/blink/src/services/ledger/README.md

 This revenue may or may not offset the fees mentioned above.
 Basic rules of account makes it that if the fees are cumulatively higher than the revenue, then the bank is operating at a loss.
 And this loss must be compensated by some Equity.

-At the architectural level, the `Equity` account is currently coded in the `Liabilities` book.
-This is not the standard from an accounting point of view, but makes initial development easier.
+The "bankowner" user is the account from which revenue and expenses are being charges to.

+Some expenses are not been recorded yet to this account, including:
+- rebalancing from cold storage to the hot wallet
+- usage of loop or pool

-## Real time reconciliation
+## Real time dashboard

 Data from the assets and liabilities is generated and exported as prometheus metrics to be able to follow in real time the status of the Assets and Liabilities